 In strict technical terms, any sale of two or more property units to a single buyer is an en-bloc sale.
 In practice, we seldom use the term that way.
 When we talk about en-bloc sales in Singapore, we usually refer to full-development sales.

 This is when an entity (most often a property developer, but sometimes others such as investment firms) purchases an entire development.
-For example, the famous sale of Normanton Park for over $830 million in 2017, or Pacific Mansion in 2018 (for $980 million).
+For example, the famous sale of Normanton Park for over S$830 million in 2017, or Pacific Mansion in 2018 (for S$980 million).

 When and why do en-bloc sales happen?

 En-bloc sales tend to happen to older developments; usually those that are 30 or 40 years old.
+You can see this in examples such as the Euro-Asia Apartments and Meyer Park en-blocs.
 This is because, at that age, the land plot often becomes more valuable than the development sitting on it.

 Changes to zoning laws may also permit for a higher gross floor area (read: more units can be built there) in subsequent developments.